NikSteel/niksteel.github.io/work/proj-7.md

 ![Chladni patterns in sand](assets/img/work/proj-7/sand.jpg)
 ![A hydrophobic coating over a metal pannel on a speaker.](assets/img/work/proj-7/hydrophobic.jpg)

-Here is the latest version on the rig, featuring a more compact version of the speaker (shown on the left) that I made using a bass / couch shaker mounted to a small table:
+Here is the latest version of the rig, featuring a vibration table (shown on the left) that I made using a bass / couch shaker:

 ![The latest version of the demo](assets/img/work/proj-7/newrig.jpg)